British Chambers of Commerce Brexit Advice & Guidance

 Useful Links & Guidance from Defra on EU Exit

 Defra have released technical notices to advise businesses on what a no deal situation would mean.
 The Government remains fully committed to getting the best deal for the UK, however as a responsible government it’s important that we continue to prepare for all scenarios.
-The ones most relevant to food and drink businesses are:

 There is also a HMRC Partnership Pack available.
 These provide a high-level guide to processes and procedures that are likely to apply to cross-border activity between the UK and the EU in a ‘no deal’ scenario.
 The pack is designed to help intermediaries and trade bodies support businesses and individuals to prepare if we exit the EU without a deal.
 It explains how trade, processes and regulations at the UK border will change after 29 March 2019, and what traders, businesses and individuals operating at the UK border will need to do from 29 March 2019.